-If you prefer the work to be taken out of things for you, then there are a number of tour providers who can help you, both with Abu Dhabi full-day trips from Dubai, and with tours that will cover many of the highlights from Abu Dhabi.
+If you’re still unsure about what to do in Abu Dhabi for a day, then a guided tour is the best option for you.
+There are a number of tour providers who can help you, both with Abu Dhabi full-day trips from Dubai and with tours that will cover many of the highlights from Abu Dhabi.

 Abu Dhabi Day Tour From Dubai

 NB pricing is differentiated between joining a group tour on a coach versus having a private driver or smaller vehicle.
 You’ll get what you pay for in flexibility and personalised touches by going private if budget permits.